BeryJu/gravity/docs/content/docs/dns/zones.md

   Multiple servers should be separated by `;`.
 For example `8.8.8.8:53;1.1.1.1`.

+  Starting with Gravity 0.14, this can also be set as a JSON/YAML array using `[8.8.8.8:53, 1.1.1.1:53]` instead of a semicolon-separated string.

 - `cache_ttl`: Optional TTL to cache responses in etcd.

   Defaults to 0.
 Attempts to cache for the TTL of the response.